-Today the Advertising Standards Authority (ASA) publishes an analysis of influencer posts.
+Today the Advertising Standards Authority (ASA) published an analysis of influencer posts.
 Its purpose: to determine how effective UK influencers are at signposting when their posts are ads.

-The report is less about awareness of the influencer marketing regulations, however, and more about the sharpness of the self-regulator's teeth in enforcing those rules.
+The ASA's Influencer monitoring report (March 2021) - 'Influencer Ad Disclosure on Social Media: A report into Influencers’ rate of compliance of ad disclosure on Instagram' is less about awareness of the influencer marketing regulations, however, and more about the sharpness of the self-regulator's teeth in enforcing those rules.

 Those serial offenders no doubt weighed up the consequences of non-compliance and made a commercial decision to flout the ASA's rules.

 We learn from the report that 24,208 Instagram Stories posts, IGTV and Reels were assessed for compliance rates as part of the ASA review.
 Of those 23.7% (5,732) were found to be advertisements.
 And, of those ads just 35% (2,014) was found to be clearly labelled and obviously identifiable as such.
 2-in-3 Instagram Stories advertisements being non compliant is a damning statistic.